-As a result of the outbreak, we have experienced a material impact on our business, financial condition and results of operations for the three and six months ended June 30, 2022 as well as significant business disruptions.
-For example, some of our employees are currently still working remotely from home and we are still not always able to physically meet with future and current customers to sell and market our products.
+As a result of the outbreak, we have experienced a material impact on our business, financial condition and results of operations for the three and nine months ended September 30, 2022 as well as significant business disruptions.
+For example, the recurring and ongoing COVID-19 related lockdowns and restrictions resulted in delays to the start of the clinical study required in China.